“Allergies…how GMOs can make them worse!”

 …there is a distinct possibility that a SEGMENT OF A DUST MITE ALLERGEN MIGHT HAVE BEEN SPLICED INTO ROUNDUP READY GMOFOODS!!!

-As on this site, these stories are usually accompanied by claims about organic foods being free of pesticides and genetic manipulation, supposedly making them a better alternative for those hoping to avoid allergies.
+These stories are usually accompanied by claims about organic foods being free of pesticides and genetic manipulation, supposedly making them a better alternative for those hoping to avoid allergies.
 Both have been proven to be myths.

 Why does it appear that allergies are increasing or being diagnosed more aggressively?